 Culinary school graduates are not chefs yet, but they are ready to get their first jobs on the path to becoming chefs if that’s what they want!

 We all love to watch eccentric celebrity chefs on the Food Network, but they comprise a small minority of working chefs.
-The reason those famous faces reached such heights of success is their genuine passion for food and cooking.
+The reason those famous faces reached such heights of success is their genuine passion for food and cooking professionally.
 The love for the industry comes first!

 Though not everyone will be the next Gordon Ramsay or Bobby Flay, there is a long list of career options available in the world of food, and many of them don’t include working in a kitchen at all.